-In this career summary, you will find out what the job of An EMS Director is about and what it is like.
+In this career summary, you will find out what the job of an Emergency Management Director is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Emergency Management Directors plan and direct disaster response or crisis management activities, provide disaster preparedness training, and prepare emergency plans and procedures for natural (e.g., hurricanes, floods, earthquakes), wartime, or technological (e.g., nuclear power plant emergencies or hazardous materials spills) disasters or hostage situations.

 Emergency Management Directors with little to no experience tend to make between $40460 and $53580 while the more experienced ones can earn over $104800 per year.

 One of the easiest ways to increase your salary as an Emergency Management Director is to move to a higher paying state like DC.
 Right now, the highest paying states for Emergency Management Directors are DC, CA, WA, MD and NY.